C0WB0YS/C0WB0YS/README.md

 ---------------------------------------------------

-   TwoTime 𓆩⚝𓆪 Azure
+   Chance 𓆩⚝𓆪 Azure

    Genderfluid .
 Lesbian : Do not flirt with me, I am not looking to hook up with you mate.

 Taken by the most kindest girl ever <3 ; Ily Z - 5/28/25

-Very Avid SCP Fan and Forsaken fan, No i do not entirely read the lore on some parts of these fandoms.
+Very Avid Forsaken fan, No i do not entirely read the lore on some parts of this fandom.

 I am German, No i do not care if you make nazi jokes around me.
 Just tone it down a bit depending if i am having it or not.